VDA5050/VDA5050/VDA5050_EN.md

 ### 3.3 Topics for communication

-The mobile robot protocol uses the following topics for information exchange between fleet control and mobile robots.
+The protocol uses the following topics for information exchange between fleet control and mobile robots.

 Topic name | Published by | Subscribed by | Used for | Implementation | Schema
 ---|---|---|---|---|---